MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug local.md

 ### Uncheck few prerequisites

-You can uncheck some of the prerequisites in the VS Code settings.
+You can uncheck some of the prerequisites in the Visual Studio Code settings.

 1. Select **Settings**.